feygon/CodeMapCVSample/README.md

 You will find that it builds, and is well documented, but that it does not yet output an xml file, as of 5/14/2020, because the ADO.net calls have not yet been input to accomplish the document cross-indexing.

-The code map demonstrates strong command of inheritance from virtual classes and a sensible use of interfaces.
+The code map demonstrates strong command of inheritance from virtual classes and a sensible use of interfaces, as well as thorough XML summary documentation.